SIAM Conference on Mathematical and Computational Issues in the Geosciences

 Abstract:

-In the statistics community “Big Data” science is meant to
+In the statistics community “Big Data” science is meant to suggest the combining of inferential and computational thinking.

 We also speak of big data in the geosciences.
 However, the problems we pursue are often extreme in the number of degrees of freedom, and in many instances, non-stationary in its statistics.
 This usually means that we are working with sparse observational data sets, even if the number of observations is large.
 The Bayesian framework is a natural inferential data assimilation strategy in geosciences, to some extent because the degrees of freedom in the problem vastly outnumber observations but more critically, because the models we use to represent nature have considerable predictive power.